bcampbell/ukpr/README.md

 releases as they come in.

+## Usage

+    ukpr <flags> [scraper1 scraper2 ...]

+Specific scrapers can be listed after the flags - only those scrapers will be used.
+By default all scrapers will be used.

+flags:

+    -l
+    list available scrapers and exit

+    -historical
+    use the history-collecting version of all scrapers which have one (only 72point at the moment)

+    -t
+    test mode.
+Scrape, but output to stdout and don't touch the database.
+Also turns off the SSE serving.

+    -b
+    brief output (for test mode only) - just dump out title of press releases to stdout rather than the whole thing.

+It uses [glog](https://github.com/golang/glog) for logging, so also supports all the standard glog flags.

 ## TODOs

  - we've already got a http server running, so should implement a simple browsing interface for visual sanity-checking of press releases.
  - implement a proper config file system
  - run the scrapers in parallel with proper interval timing

+## Motivation & Goals

+The main aim for this is to provide press releases for use by http://churnalism.com, hence the UK bias.

+A major goal is to make it simple enough to customise for coverage of any set of press release sources you like.

+It's not designed to be a full historical archive of press releases, merely a conduit to stream them out to interested clients, with a bit of buffering to make it things more fault-tolerant.